 There are also some disadvantages, such as the lack of infrastructure and limited access to capital.

 But with careful planning and execution, any business can thrive in a rural area in Kenya.

-Related: Top 10 Most Successful Businesses to Start in 2022
+Related: Top 10 Most Successful Businesses to Start

 What is the Best Business to Start in Rural Kenya?